Current Social Work Students

 - Read the BSW Student Handbook in its entirety.

-- Meet with your advisor to develop a multiyear academic plan and confirm choice of major.
+- Meet with assigned academic success coach to develop a multiyear academic plan and confirm choice of major.

-- Meet with your advisor for academic advising prior to registration each semester.
+- Meet with your academic success coach and/or BSW faculty-mentor advisor for academic advising prior to registration each semester.

-Note: Advisors assist in planning, but students are responsible to come prepared for advising and be knowledgeable regarding university requirements.
+Note: Advisors assist in planning, but students are responsible for coming prepared for advising and being knowledgeable regarding university requirements.

 For more information on applying to the social work major, view the BSW admission requirements.